Yaroslav1918/fs16_6-frontend-project-public/README.md

 - see sign up or sign ip
 - fill sign in form via google
 - add and remove products to cart
+- enlarge the product image on the home page

 #### Logged in user